• Skip to primary navigation

 Instructions

 • In a mixer, add ginger, garlic, and green chilies.
-Add 1-2 teaspoon water and grind to a fine paste.
+Add 1-2 teaspoons of water and grind to a fine paste.
 Keep it aside.

-• Marinate the chicken with salt, turmeric, red chili powder, coriander powder, curd/yogurt, 2 teaspoon of the prepared ginger-garlic-green chili paste, and lemon juice.
+• Marinate the chicken with salt, turmeric, red chili powder, coriander powder, curd/yogurt, 2 teaspoons of the prepared ginger-garlic-green chili paste, and lemon juice.

 • Whisk the curd/yogurt well and keep it aside.
 It is important for this recipe that the curd or yogurt you use is well-whisked and at room temperature.